The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 A jagged rooftop.
 Beyond it, a spire, tall, sharp, narrow as a needle.

-Climb it.
+He urged himself to climb it.
 Get high.
 Get clear.

 He kicked.
 Boot to snout.
 It hissed, recoiled.